 Curtailment allows an employee to end the Leave and Pay period at a future date.

-If the mother/primary adopter has given notice to end their maternity/adoption leave and either parent has informed their employer of their entitlement to take SPL then the notice to end maternity/adoption leave is binding and can only be withdrawn in limited circumstances.
-This must be in writing and can be given only if the mother/primary adopter has not returned to work.
+If the birth parent/primary adopter has given notice to end their maternity/adoption leave and either parent has informed their employer of their entitlement to take SPL then the notice to end maternity/adoption leave is binding and can only be withdrawn in limited circumstances.
+This must be in writing and can be given only if the birth parent/primary adopter has not returned to work.

-The mother/primary adopter can withdraw his/her maternity/adoption leave curtailment notice if:
+The birth parent/primary adopter can withdraw his/her maternity/adoption leave curtailment notice if:

-- Within 8 weeks of the mother/primary adopter submitting notice to end their maternity/adoption leave it transpires that neither parent qualifies for SPL.
+- Within 8 weeks of the birth parent/primary adopter submitting notice to end their maternity/adoption leave it transpires that neither parent qualifies for SPL.

 - When notice was given before birth/placement, it may be withdrawn without a reason up to 6 weeks following the birth/placement.

 If the birth parent/primary adopter revoke their notice to end their maternity/adoption leave they can remain on maternity/adoption leave.
 Their entitlement to maternity/adoption leave is restored to a total of 52 weeks.

 Download: Form: Revoke a leave curtailment notice